mosip/documentation/docs/pre-registration.md

 # Overview

+Pre-registration is a resident facing web-based portal using which an individual can pre-enrol and book an appointment for registering in MOSIP.
 This module enables a user/resident to:
 * Enter demographic data and upload supporting documents
 * Book an appointment for one or many users for registration by choosing a suitable registration center and a convinient time slot